nxskok/stad29-notes/slides_d29.md

 * This one close to perfect downward trend.

-* Can do correlations of whole data frame:
+* Can do correlations of all pairs of variables:

 ```r
 cor(sleep)